Josh-Kwong/NOSO-LABS-Interface/README.md

 **Setup Instructions**

 Node.js and Python are required.
-To run the interface, simply clone the repo and run npm install followed by npm start to launch the site locally.
+To run the interface, clone the repo and run npm install followed by npm start to launch the site locally.

 **Usage and Features**